SFI-Mechatronics/wp3_decompressor/README.md

 ````

 ## Usage
-The compressor can be started by using the **.launch** file found in the **launch/** folder.
+The decompressor can be started by using the **.launch** file found in the **launch/** folder.
 This contains parameters such as sensor name and filter value.
 The file must be adapted based on the sensors used by the compressor.

 ## Bugs & Feature Requests
-Please report bugs and request features using the [Issue Tracker](https://github.com/SFI-Mechatronics/wp3_compressor/issues).
+Please report bugs and request features using the [Issue Tracker](https://github.com/SFI-Mechatronics/wp3_decompressor/issues).